Benjamin Brandreth

-Benjamin Brandreth (June 23, 1809 – February 18, 1880) was a pioneer in the early use of mass advertising to build consumer awareness of his product, a purgative that allegedly cured many ills by purging toxins out of the blood.
-He became a successful and wealthy businessman, bank president, and New York State Senator.
+Benjamin Brandreth (June 23, 1809 – February 18, 1880) was a British-American businessman.
+He was a 19th-century pioneer in the early use of mass advertising to build consumer awareness of his product, a purgative that allegedly cured many ills by purging toxins out of the blood.

+Brandreth became a successful and wealthy businessman, bank president, and New York state senator.

 Biography

-Brandreth was born in Newtown, Derbyshire, England, on 23 June 1809, the son of William Holmes (1775–1809) and Ann, née Brandreth (1785–1877).
-His father abandoned the family while Benjamin was young and he was raised by his mother and maternal grandfather William Brandreth, whose surname he adopted.
+Brandreth was born at Newtown, Derbyshire on June 23, 1809, the son of William Holmes (1775–1809) and Ann née Brandreth (1785–1877).
+His father abandoned the family while Benjamin was young so he was raised by his mother and maternal grandfather William Brandreth (1743–1828), whose surname he adopted.

+His cousin was Joseph Brandreth (1748–1815), whose family remained at their ancestral seat in North West England, descending in the senior line via James Watson-Gandy-Brandreth (1908–2008), now being represented by his great-nephew Mark Watson-Gandy.

-Brandreth's pills
+Brandreth's Pills

 Brandreth emigrated to the United States in 1835 with his three children shortly after the death of his second wife, Harriet Smallpage, hoping to find a bigger market than he had in England for his "Vegetable Universal Pill" invented by his grandfather, William Brandreth.
 The formula was a powerful cathartic and played off the popular notion that impurity of the blood was the source of many ills.
-Establishing himself on Hudson Street in New York City, Brandreth eventually found success marketing his pills prompting a move to a larger facility which he built in Sing Sing (later Ossining, New York) in 1838.
+Establishing himself on Hudson Street in New York City, Brandreth eventually found success marketing his pills prompting a move to a larger facility which he built at Sing Sing (later Ossining, New York) in 1838.